webhintio/hint/docs/contributor-guide/how-to/common-rule-scenarios.md

 Users can tell `sonarwhal` what browsers are important for them via a [`browserslist` property added in `.sonarwhalrc`][browserconfiguration] or in the `package.json` file.
+Rules can access this list (and modify their feedback) via the property `content.targetedBrowsers`.

 You can have access to the list, and thus modify the feedback of your rule, via the property `context.targetedBrowsers`.

 <!-- eslint-disable no-unused-vars -->